Women for Human RightsWe work to empower single women economically, politically, socially and culturally.

 Learn MoreAbout Us

-Women For Human Rights, single women group (WHR) is a nongovernmental organization.
-WHR was established in 1996 to fight for socio-cultural, economic and political rights of single women of Nepal.
+Women For Human Rights, single women group (WHR) is a non-governmental organization, established in 1995, with the aim of fighting for the socio-cultural, economic and political rights of single women of Nepal.
 WHR strives to create a just and equitable society where there will be “no discrimination on the basis of marital status”.

 WHR has been a pioneer in addressing single women’s issues and has worked in the area of socio-cultural, economic, legal and political empowerment of single women.

-A humanitarian organization, WHR is dedicated to creating an active network of single women on a regional, national and international level.
-By working exclusively with and for them, WHR is dedicated to addressing the rights of single women and creating an impartial society where the lives of single women are strengthened and empowered.
+As a humanitarian organization, WHR is dedicated to creating an active network of single women on a regional, national and international level.
+By working exclusively with and for them, WHR is dedicated to addressing the rights of single women and creating an impartial society where their lives are strengthened and empowered.

 OUR VISION